 If you find worms on the kale, remove them manually.
 Placing row covers over the plants helps prevent the cabbage moths from laying eggs on the kale.
 It also helps to keep birds and other curious wildlife from eating the plants.

 The fuzzy, greenish-gray cabbage aphid sucks juices out of the kale, which could lead to fungal issues on the plant.
 These insects can also be removed manually.
-Control aphids naturally by introducing ladybugs or the parasitic wasp Diaeretiella rapae__, which lays its eggs inside the aphids, killing the pests.

 Common Diseases for Kale